MSc Professional Education and Leadership

 Postgraduate Taught Experience Survey (PTES) 2021

-This Masters provides high-quality, careerlong professional learning for those working in the education sector.
+This Masters provides high-quality, career-long professional learning for those working in education sectors.
 It will develop and enhance knowledge, understanding and skills which support your own professional development and that of your colleagues.

 The course is designed and kept up-to-date in partnership with local authorities - the main employers for teachers and school leaders in Scotland.
 In consequence, this course is likely highly relevant for furthering your career and improving your prospects.